supremeimposter/My-Vault/Digital-Logic/Boolean Algebra-Minimization of Boolean Functions/Minimization using K Map.md

 - A partial function with $k$ don't care combinations corresponds to a class of $2^k$ functions.

 - Dont cares can be used in any way we desire.
 We can try to create bigger cubes using don't cares to create minimized SOP and minimized POS.

+> [!tip]
-- Since don't cares can be anything, we can utilize it to create cubes of appropriate size to create the minimized SOP and minimized POS.
+> Since don't cares can be anything, we can utilize it to create cubes of appropriate size to create the minimized SOP and minimized POS.

 ## Covering Functions
 - A function $f$ covers $g$ iff whenever $g = 1$, then $f = 1$ or whenever $f = 0$, then $g = 0$.